-- Complete, Non-incremental heuristic, $H_S^{\phi,\tau}$.
-This is the basic case where the n-ary constraint for S-2 is checked only after all assignments, without using them in any domain-filtering. - Incomplete, Incremental heuristic, $H_I^{\phi,\tau}$.
+- Complete, Non-incremental heuristic, H^τ_S.
+This is the basic case where the n-ary constraint for S-2 is checked only after all assignments, without using them in any domain-filtering. - Incomplete, Incremental heuristic, H_I^{τ} .
 At each node in the search tree, incrementally assign and check if the constraint in Equation 7 is partially satisfied.
-On violation, abandon the assignment and proceed with the next one. - Complete, Incremental heuristic $H_C^{\phi,\tau}$.
+On violation, abandon the assignment and proceed with the next one.

+Complete, Incremental heuristic H^τ_C.
 At each node in the search tree, project the constraint in Equation 7 by enforcing Property 3 on the current partial assignment.

-Within the first hour, with a threshold $\tau = 10$ specified, the incomplete, incremental heuristic $H_I^{64,10}$ found around 3,600 6 × 4 S-boxes with the "best" score equal to 8.
+Within the first hour, with a threshold $\tau=10$ specified, the incomplete, incremental heuristic H_I^{10} found around $3,600~6\times4~S$ -boxes with the "best" score equal to 8.
 This count went up to more than 13,500 in the 5-hour run that Table 3 reports.

 Although this heuristic yields S-boxes with the "best" score, it is not complete.
 In order to know whether we have found the optimal quality S-boxes we would have to exhaust the whole search space.
-If the search space is too large to be exhausted, we would like to at least know what fraction of this search space we have managed to explore, as a measure of the probability that the optimal solution could have been found.
+If the search space is too large to be exhausted, we would like to at least know what fraction of this search space we have managed to explore, as a measure of how promising the current heuristic is (given that it may produce no other output) and as a weak estimation of the certainty that the best solution found so far is close to the optimal solution.
+Only heuristics traversing the same search space can be meaningfully compared in this way.
+This is the case for search heuristics proceeding using the same order on variables and values.